Admission to Coursework Courses and Units of Study Procedures

 13.1 The Academic Board is responsible for overseeing the requirements stated in these procedures, and delegates the responsibility for detailed oversight of admissions policy and procedures to the Education Committee and its subcommittee, Coursework Admission and Scholarships Committee.

-13.2 Responsibility to make selection decisions in compliance with these requirements is delegated by Academic Board to faculty boards, which may further delegate this responsibility to individual selection officers, or to specialised committees, which may further delegate this responsibility to individual selection officers.
+13.2 Responsibility to make selection decisions in compliance with these requirements is delegated by Academic Board to Deans, which may further delegate this responsibility to individual selection officers, or to specialised committees, which may further delegate this responsibility to individual selection officers.
 Such delegations will be stated in writing in the minutes of these committees.

 13.3 Managers who are responsible for managing and co-ordinating coursework admission work are responsible for: